 Did you know that cream of tartar is a byproduct of the winemaking process because it is?

-When grapes are fermented during the winemaking process a powder forms on the inside of the barrels.
-Then, it’s scraped off, cleaned, and then ground into the powder form we all know.
+- When grapes are fermented during the winemaking process a powder forms on the inside of the barrels.
+Then, it’s scraped off, cleaned, and ground into the powder form we all know.
 Isn’t that interesting?
-Who knew that wine barrels are where we get cream of tartar because I was clueless about it!
+Who knew that wine barrels are where we get cream of tartar?
+I was clueless about it!

 Why do we use Cream of tartar?